WilleLX1/TelegramRAT/README.md

      1) Install (Adds presistance to target system)
      2) Kill (Disconnect Client from Server)
      3) Cliplogger (Starts logging clipboard regularly or on command will send results)
+     4) Better Cross-platform
+     5) AES256 Encryption
+     6) Keylogger
+     7) Manage Clipboard Remotely (Will be able to modify the current copied text)
+     8) Remotely Zip Files
+     9) Download files from the web
+     10) Restart Sessions